Lakshmi-k-02/Resume-Screening/README.md

    - uvicorn app.main:app --reload

 4. Start the Stremlit UI:
-   in terminal, go to the "ui" folder inside the project and run the command
+   in another terminal, go to the "ui" folder inside the project and run the command
    - streamlit run app.py

-5. Upload a resume in pdf format to evaluate the candidate.
+5. Upload a resume in pdf format and the job description in text formate to evaluate the candidate.